 Under Making Tax Digital VAT known as ‘Making VAT Digital’ (MVD), most VATs registered businesses are required to use ‘functional compatible’ software in order to record their transactions and report their VAT.

 With Making Tax Digital VAT around the corner we have decided to demystify some of the most common misconceptions surrounding MTD in our myth-buster infographic below.

 2. To use functional compatible software

-· Digital records must be retained within functional compatible software for up to 6 years and for up to 6 years following a deregistration.
+Digital records must be retained within functional compatible software for up to 6 years and for up to 6 years following deregistration.

 Making Tax Digital (MTD) – Spring Statement 2019

-We highly recommend using online software to make sure you are compliant with HMRC, but should you wish not to use at this stage we have an ability to file VAT returns through commercial bridging software for now.
+We highly recommend using online software to make sure you are compliant with HMRC making tax digital, but should you wish not to use at this stage we have the ability to file VAT returns through commercial bridging software for now.
 Please visit our website to find out a bit more about Making Tax Digital.